NijatZeynalov/Azerbaijani-Fake-News-Generator/README.md

 The model is compiled specifying the categorical cross entropy loss needed to fit the model.
 Technically, the model is learning a multiclass classification and this is the suitable loss function for this type of problem.
 The efficient Adam implementation to mini-batch gradient descent is used and accuracy is evaluated of the model.

-The copyright of the idea of this project belongs to Nijat Zeynalov and the project is under developing.
+Some sample outputs:
 ```ruby
 require 'redcarpet'
 markdown = Redcarpet.new("Hello World!")
 puts markdown.to_html
 ```

+The project is under developing and if you want to be a part of this amazing work, feel free to contact me! :)